Online evaluations in AI Configs

 1. The primary AI Config generates a model response.

-3. The judge returns a score and a short reason such as "score": 0.9, "reason": "Accurate and relevant answer."
+3. The judge returns structured results that include numeric scores and brief explanations such as "score": 0.9, "reason": "Accurate and relevant answer".

 4. LaunchDarkly records these results as metrics and displays them on the Monitoring tab.